What Can Seafood Do For You?

 Did You Know?
 Women are particularly at risk for heart disease, with more women dying of heart disease than men each year.
 And, in fact, more than 200,000 women die from heart attacks every year—five times the number of women who die from breast canceri.

 Did you know that taking a fish oil supplement is not the same as eating fish?
 While supplements provide omega-3s, they do not provide the other healthy nutrients found in fish.
-To get the most health benefits, eat seafood, such as canned or pouch tuna, 2 to 3 times per week.
+To get the most health benefits, eat seafood, such as canned or pouch tuna, at least 2 times per week.

 Find easy recipes here.